designerscoders/FullPortScanner/README.md

 # FullPortScanner

-A port scanner bash script which converts list of domains to IP addresses and then scan those IPs for open ports using masscan
+A port scanner bash script which converts list of domains to IP addresses and then scan those IPs for open ports using masscan.
+The script scans all the ports (TCP/UDP) but can be changed accordingly by edited the masscan command on line 22.

 # Prerequisite